 Crafts of Harappa

 figures of torso in red sandstone and the other of a bust of a bearded man bear ample testimony to the exquisite art form of the civilization.
 The people also made rough terracotta statuettes of men and women.
-Further more, a terracotta mask
+Furthermore, a terracotta mask

-Lifestyle of Harappa
+Archaeology of Harappa